 How is Focal Length Measured?

-As discussed by Professor Morel at the University of Arizona, the quickest way to approximate the focal length of a lens is to use a stationary light projected on a screen and to move the optic until the image projected is sharp.
+As discussed by Professor Morel at the University of Arizona, the quickest way to approximate the focal length of a lens is to use a stationary light projected on a screen and to move the lens until the image projected is sharp.
 The distance between the light and the lens is the approximate focal length.

 There are several different advanced methods to mathematically and precisely measure focal length, including the Y’/tan method, the nodal slide method, the Cornu method, Moire deflectometry, to name a few.
 Most of these methods use math, scales, and other measuring equipment to calculate the exact length.